karamble/braibot/docs/wiki/n8n-Integration.md

 ## Importing Workflows to n8n

 BraiBot comes with a collection of pre-built n8n workflows in the `n8n/workflows` directory.
 These workflows provide various AI-powered capabilities.
-By configuring and activating the `Decred Assistant BRaiBot` workflow the webhook is enabled that the bot listens to.
+By configuring and activating the `Decred Assistant BRaiBot` workflow the webhook is enabled that the bot communicates with.
+You have to configure the authentication credentials for the webhook.
+It uses generic->header auth->X-BRAIBOT-API-KEY->yourAPIkey

+Make sure to configure an API key in the n8n webhook and use that in combination with the production-url in your braibot.conf

 ### Available Workflows